rakutentech/engineering-blog/content/post/smaller-the-parameter-smaller-the-bugs.md

 So today, I will share how to do it with OOP (object-oriented programming) design, and explain where this magic power comes from.

-Let's start with a small example, the demo code was written in Ruby, but don't worry.
-The ruby code is so friendly that once you have some OOP background, I believe you can understand the code right away.
+Let's start with a small example.
+The following demo code was written in Ruby, but don't worry; Ruby code is so beginner-friendly that once you have some OOP background, it's easy to grasp.

 The example story is, we have some books and want to pass the author name as a parameter, and get the book title, author name, and publish date as a summary.
 ```ruby